 How Will a Workers’ Compensation Lawyer Help?

 Workers’ Compensation lawyers advocate for injured workers, seeking justice and full benefits.
 Employees whose claims were initially denied should not give up.
 With the help of a skilled lawyer, denied applicants can appeal.
 Our attorneys can gather the necessary evidence to prove a claim is valid, including:

-- Medical records: Provide all medical records pertaining to your injury.
-Ask your doctor to create a treatment plan that shows how much your care will cost in the future, and we will use that information when calculating damages.
+- Medical records: Provide all medical records pertaining to the injury.
+Ask the doctor to create a treatment plan that shows how much continuing medical care will cost in the future; we will use that information when calculating damages.
 Some workers go back to work while they are still in treatment or attending physical therapy.
 We need to know when the treatment started, when it will end, and how many components are involved.

-- Expert medical testimony: We will call in medical experts when needed to explain how and why your injuries occurred.
-We will also show that your injuries have been debilitating to the worker and that the care needed was not sufficient, if necessary.
+- Expert medical testimony: We will call in medical experts when needed to explain how and why these injuries occurred.
+We will also show that these injuries have been debilitating to the worker and that the care needed was not sufficient, if necessary.

-If your Workers’ Compensation claim was denied or your payments have suddenly stopped, contact a Bucks County Workers’ Compensation lawyer at Freedman & Lorry, P.C.
-Our attorneys have experience and can help you through the process of filing or disputing a denied claim.
-For a free consultation, call us at 888-999-1962 or contact us online today.
+If your Workers’ Compensation claim was denied or your payments have suddenly stopped, contact a Philadelphia Workers’ Compensation lawyer at Freedman & Lorry, P.C.
+We can help you through the process of filing or disputing a denied claim.
+We also help our clients understand Pennsylvania laws and interact with everyone involved to ensure accurate and efficient communication.
+Call us today at 888-999-1962 or contact us online for a free consultation.
 From our offices in Philadelphia, Cherry Hill, New Jersey, and Pinehurst, North Carolina, we serve injured workers throughout Pennsylvania.